pvlasov/cv/model-driven-development/README.md

 There are multiple ways to generate code.
 For example, Eclipse resources API to work with projects, files, and folders; JDT API to work with packages and compilation units; JMerger to automatically merge generated and hand-crafted code, different template engines, ...

 [Nasdanika Codegen](https://github.com/Nasdanika/codegen) provides a model which abstracts multiple generation approaches.
-It also provides a model editor and abstract classes for creating code generation wizards.
+It also provides a model editor and abstract classes for creating wizards and multi-form editors to collect input from users to be used as input for the generation models.
 Users of the model and the editor operate with the concepts of Eclipse IDE - projects, folders, files, packages, classes, interfaces, methods, etc. instead of disparate low-level API's to generate those.

 Using the generator model editor experts in a particular technology, say Spring Boot, can create generator models in a visual way and without having to deal with low-level generation API's.